RocketLeagueMapmaking/RL-docs/docs/guide/udk/16_custom_material.md

 **Select the imported texture in the Content Browser.
 Find the Diffuse channel under Parameter Groups > Texture Parameter Values.
 Click the green arrow to assign the texture to this channel.
 Lastly, click the checkbox next to the word Diffuse.
 The preview will update when you do this step, which indicates that this succeeded.**

-**Apply this to a mesh and check it out in the game!** In the [Textures guide](../textures/01_textures) there is a detailed explanation of the other channels and how to create textures for them.
+**Apply this to a mesh and check it out in the game!** In the [Textures Guide](../textures/01_textures) there is a detailed explanation of the other channels and how to create textures for them.
 Diffuse will achieve 90% of the look you are going for, and is the easiest and most intuitive. **Generally speaking, you can make a perfectly acceptable map with custom materials that only use the Diffuse channel.**

 Once Emissive, Specular, and Normal maps have been created, they may be applied in exactly the same way.
-Textures may also be updated following the exact same process as meshes.
+Textures may also be updated following the exact same process as for meshes.